Flag of New Jersey

 Background Check and Fingerprinting

-- Fingerprinting: Applicants must visit an approved vendor, such as IDEMIA, to have their fingerprints digitally recorded.
+• Fingerprinting: Applicants must visit an approved vendor, such as IDEMIA, to have their fingerprints digitally recorded.
+This process is required before the Jersey Board can issue approval for licensure.

-- Fees and Processing: Applicants must pay the associated fees directly to the fingerprinting service and allow time for processing before their results are submitted to the New Jersey Board of Massage and Bodywork Therapy.
+• Fees and Processing: Applicants must pay the additional fee directly to the fingerprinting service and allow processing time before results are submitted to the New Jersey Department of Consumer Affairs and forwarded to the massage and bodywork therapy licensing board.

 Continuing Education Requirements